Skip to content

 In these equations, \(V\) represents the membrane potential, \(t\) represents time, \(w\) represents a recovery variable, \(I\) is an applied current, and \(e\), \(a\), and \(b\) are parameters that control the dynamics of the system.

 The FitzHugh-Nagumo model is used to describe the electrical activity in excitable cells and exhibits an unstable equilibrium.
-Explore the model behavior by testing different initial conditions in the file UnstableEquilibrium.
+Explore the model behaviour by testing different initial conditions in the file UnstableEquilibrium.

 Have we found an unstable equilibrium?

 An unstable equilibrium point is associated with needing a very specific initial guess(es) to reach it.
-Unlike earlier examples, a dynamic model could be in equilibrium while having a transient behavior if that behavior has a constant period time.
-What happens with the model behavior as we approach the unstable equilibrium?
+Unlike earlier examples, a dynamic model could be in equilibrium while having a transient behaviour if that behaviour has a constant period time (see figure below).
+What happens with the model behaviour as we approach the unstable equilibrium?

 Bifurcation analysis